Q. How long does it take to register the trademark from filing an application?

 Q. If the application doesn't satisfy these requirements, what happens to the application?

-A. Notification of Reasons for Refusal is issued.
+A. Notification of Reasons for Refusal is issued to the applicant.

 Q. What is Notification of Reasons for Refusal?